 Depending on the placement, some veterinary practices will provide insurance cover whilst you are working on an assignment for them.
 However, you could still be liable if a claim is made against you once you have finished working for that employer, and so it is recommended that you take out your own professional indemnity insurance cover.
 For more information please visit our insurance for contractors page.

 How should I operate as a locum vet?

 If you decide to work as a director of your own limited company, the main advantage is that it is widely considered to be the most tax efficient way to operate because it allows greater opportunities for tax planning.
-Working in this way means that you will typically take home 75-80% of your contract rate as opposed to 60-65% through an umbrella company.
 Limited company ownership also gives you complete control of your finances and there will not be a third party collecting your money for you.
 Working through a limited company is most suitable for those who are planning on working on a contract or locum basis for a substantial length of time (usually three months or more) and who are earning over £25,000 annually, as they will benefit most from working tax efficiently.